Edict of Torda: Afterwards

 John Sigismund died on 14 March 1571.
 He had already renounced the title of king of Hungary and begun styling himself as prince of Transylvania.
 The Diet elected the powerful Roman Catholic nobleman, Stephen Báthory, voivode (or ruler) of Transylvania.
 Although decrees prohibited clergymen from attacking the priests of another religion for their teaching, Báthory urged the Saxon preachers to condemn Calvinist and Antitrinitarian theologies.
 The Saxons did not obey his demand.

 Báthory also wanted to stop the spread of the Reformation among the Romanians in Transylvania.
-He made an Orthodox monk from Moldavia, Eftimie, their bishop on 5 October 1571, but without restricting the activities of the Calvinist superintendent of the Romanians.
+He made an Eastern Orthodox monk from Moldavia, Eftimie, their bishop on 5 October 1571, but without restricting the activities of the Calvinist superintendent of the Romanians.
 The Diet urged Báthory to respect the decrees that had been adopted regarding the Church of the Romanians during John Sigismund's reign, but the Serbian Patriarch of Peć ordained Eftimie bishop in 1572 with Báthory's consent.
 The Diet passed a new decree that prohibited religious innovations in May 1572.
 The decree authorized the prince to initiate investigations together with the competent church authorities against those who broke the law.

 Dávid continued to preach new ideas, which brought him into conflict with Biandrata.
 Dávid rejected infant baptism and rejected the adoration of Christ, for which he was imprisoned in 1579.
 Nevertheless, religious tolerance remained a distinctive feature of the Principality of Transylvania.
 In 1588 the Diet even decreed that serfs could not be forced to convert to their lords' faith.
 The co-existence of the four received (or officially recognized) denominations – the Trinitarian Roman Catholic, Lutheran, Calvinist, and the Antitrinitarian Unitarian Churches – was not questioned.

-The Orthodox Church was not regarded as a received religion, but its existence was also officially recognized.
-Gabriel Báthory, who ruled from 1608 to 1613, exempted the Orthodox priests from all feudal obligations and secured their right to free movement.
+The Eastern Orthodox Church was not regarded as a received religion, but its existence was also officially recognized.
+Gabriel Báthory, who ruled from 1608 to 1613, exempted the Eastern Orthodox priests from all feudal obligations and secured their right to free movement.
 His successor, Gabriel Bethlen, confirmed this decree in 1614.
 He also allowed the Jesuits to return to Transylvania and settled about 200 Anabaptist Hutterites (who were persecuted in all of Europe) in the principality.
 He also granted special privileges to the Jews, including relieving them of the requirement of wearing the Star of David or other distinctive signs.

 The Edict of Torda influenced legislation in the multi-religious Polish–Lithuanian Commonwealth.
 On 28 January 1573 the Sejm (or general assembly) passed the so-called Warsaw Confederation, which contained an article on religious freedom.
 The article remained in force until the middle of the 17th century.